 Take a photo of the room before you start cleaning, and then take a picture of the room after you finish.
 Feel good about your accomplishment and keep it as a reminder of how you would like the room to stay.

 Photographing sections of your room will also give you a different perspective on what your house looks like.
 Does the picture show a clean yet cluttered room?
 Pare down your things until you achieve the right balance in every area of your home.

 Give yourself little rewards along the way.
 After you finish cleaning out the refrigerator, eat that truffle you’ve been saving.
 Finish all the dishes?
 Ten minutes to pleasure surf on the computer is in order.

-Decide in advance how to divide up the zones in your house and have your rewards already picked out for accomplishing each task.
-Leave your favorite reward for last, when you finish the entire project.
+Decide in advance how to divide up the zones in your house.
+Have your rewards already picked out for accomplishing each task.
+Leave your favorite treat for last when you finish the entire project.

-Realize that not everyone is as blessed as you are.
 Give thanks that you have dishes to wash because that means you have food to eat.
-Be grateful you have laundry to clean because that means you have a family to care for.
+Be grateful you have laundry to clean because that means you have a family to care for that you love.
 Clean those windows with the knowledge that you have a roof over your head that keeps you warm and cozy.

 While you’re cleaning and touching all the items in your home, why not go down memory lane and remember the special moments in your life where that object came into it.

 As you put away your platter, does it bring up memories of your grandmother serving you Sunday supper on it?
 After dusting your crystal vase, does it remind you of how special your wedding day was and all the family and friends there to support you?

 Your home is filled with treasured memories, use your time cleaning those items as a way to warm your heart with your past.